voff4eg/node-trammi/README.markdown

 - *publicDir* directory of public folder containing the frontend.

-- *app* an instance of the express.HTTPServer, created with createServer().
+- *appInst* an instance of the express.HTTPServer, created with createServer().

-- *express* an instance of the express module.
+- *expressInst* an instance of the express module.